samdmarshall/SDMMobileDevice/ReadMe.md

 #### Bundled Framework
 You are already almost done!

-1. Add the SDMMobileDevice-Framework.xcodeproj file into your existing Xcode project or workspace.
-2. Add it as a dependency and link against it.
+1. Add SDMMobileDevice.framework as a linked library
+2. Add a new build phase that copies "SDMMobileDevice.framework" to the "Frameworks" directory of your app.
+3. Add "@loader_path/../Frameworks" to "Runtime Search Paths"
-3. Add `#include <SDMMobileDevice/SDMMobileDevice.h>` to your source code
+4. Add `#include <SDMMobileDevice/SDMMobileDevice.h>` to your source code

 #### Source Code
 If you wish you use this as source code, it will require the following libraries: